Fardin-E/distributedProject/README.md

-# Collaborative Coding Compiler
+# Collaborative Code Compiler

-The Collaborative Coding Compiler is a set of servers and a web-based IDE that allows users to collaboratively edit code, run code completion, and translate comments to different languages.
+The Collaborative Code Compiler is a set of servers and a web-based IDE that allows users to collaboratively edit code, run code completion, and translate comments to different languages.
 It is designed to provide a seamless coding experience with real-time collaboration and helpful AI-powered features.

 ## Table of Contents
 - [Getting Started](#getting-started)